Last Sunday night, I created a fundraiser raising funds for suicide awareness and prevention.

 I’ve had long hair all my life.

 The shortest I had my hair was a short, dark time when I got gum stuck in my hair and panicked, making an evident bald spot in the middle of my head.
 I got a haircut in an attempt to hide the bald spot, and looking back, it worked pretty well.
 I purchased hair-growing vitamins from GNC and would take twice the recommended daily dose because I hated the short hair look and it was the shortest I ever went.
-This is the only known picture of this dark time in my life.

 It became clear to me that shaving my head was the driving factor I was going to use behind the fundraiser.
 Plus, it helps that other fundraisers, such as runs or walks, didn’t fit me too well (I ran a 14-minute mile in middle school).